buerokratt/Ruuter/samples/general/skip.md

 # Skip

-Skips the whole step in case `skip: true` is present.
+Every type of step may contain the `skip` field, which accepts a boolean value.
+If the value is set as `true`, then the step is not executed and is skipped.

 ```
 first_step: